Data Source Management CLI

 # Step 4: Import to cloud

-hl datasource import --file discovered-cameras.json --create-missing
+hl datasource import -i discovered-cameras.json

 # Step 5: Verify import